koalalorenzo/steroids/README.md

              /database.py       # Database conventions
              /decorators.py     # Common decorators
              /views/            # Directory of Views
-             /templates/        # Directory of Templates
-             /static/           # Directory of static files
+             /templates/        # Directory of Templates and HTML files /static/           # Directory of static files
              /objects/          # Directory of Objects
                      /Master.py # Objects should be derived from Master